duylesales/BC56_LeDuy_React32_Ex_Shoe/README.md

-# main for non-redux and redux-shoe for coding by redux
+# main for non-redux - React 31
+# redux-shoe for coding by redux - React 33